-(see, e.g., Acemoglu, 2009).
-As a partial remedy, the right panel of the figure depicts the same relationship with a different, more direct measure of technology, based on how "advanced technologyintensive" each country's exports are, again focusing on the former colonies sample.
+A well-known drawback of TFP is that it is computed as a residual and may not just capture technology and efficiency differences but also other omitted factors and model misspecification (see, e.g., Acemoglu 2009).
+As a partial remedy, the right panel of Figure 3 depicts the same relationship with a different, more direct measure of technology, based on how "advanced technology-intensive" each country's exports are, again focusing on the former colonies sample.
 The bottom line is that countries with extractive institutions appear to be technologically less advanced than those with inclusive institutions.

-Regardless of whether one focuses on GDP per capita or measures of technology, our theory of colonial institutional differences suggests that we can bypass the intermediate steps and simply use the initial "exogenous variable", potential settler mortality, as an instrument for current institutions, provided that the exclusion restriction that our mortality measure is orthogonal to other
+Regardless of whether one focuses on GDP per capita or measures of technology, our theory of colonial institutional differences suggests that we can bypass the intermediate steps and simply use the initial "exogenous variable"-potential settler mortality-as an instrument for current institutions, provided that the exclusion restriction that our mortality measure is orthogonal to other determinants of current economic outcomes holds.
+The argument for this restriction is that the disease environments that impacted Europeans because of their lack of immunity to local diseases should have no effects today, especially once we control for various geographic and contemporary disease conditions.
+The evidence supporting this exclusion restriction was discussed and supported in detail in AJR (2001), and Acemoglu and Johnson (2007) show that the macroeconomic effects of twentieth-century disease eradication programs are consistent with this exclusion restriction.
+Here, I only show the main result from AJR (2001) and its analog that focuses on technology.

-8. Specifically, for each country c the advanced technology index is computed as follows: $\sum_i (\text{export value}{ic} \times \text{ATP}i) / \sum_i \text{export value}{ic}$ , where export value ${ic}$ is the value of exports of country c in product i and $\text{ATP}i$ is a dummy equal to one for products that are classified as "advanced technology products" by the Census Bureau.
-We compute this measure using 5830 products at the six-digit HS code level, and out of these 240 are classified as advanced technology products by the Census Bureau.
-These products are in aerospace, information & communications, electronics, biotechnology, life science, flexible manufacturing, opto-electronics, advanced materials, weapons and nuclear technology.
+&lt;sup>8Specifically, for each country c, the advanced technology index is computed as follows: $\sum_i (export value{ic} \times ATP_i) / \sum_i export value{ic}$ , where export valueic is the value of exports of country c in product i and $ATP_i$ is a dummy equal to one for products that are classified as "advanced technology products" by the Census Bureau.
+We compute this measure using 5,830 products at the 6-digit HS code level, and out of these, 240 are classified as advanced technology products by the Census Bureau.
+These products are in aerospace, information and communications, electronics, biotechnology, life science, flexible manufacturing, optoelectronics, advanced materials, weapons, and nuclear technology.
 See https://www2.census.gov/ces/wp/1989/CES-WP-89-01.pdf.
 The export values are computed from the UN Comtrade data and are averaged over 2019-2022.
-In Figures 3 and 6 I use the log of the advanced technology index.
+In Figures 3 and 6, I use the log of the advanced technology index.